CIDS-484-Spring-2024/ChatCat-GPT/README.md

 ## Current progress update - 04/08/2024

 CatChat-GPT-2 Training a GPT2 model using google colab.
-This was the only way I can accomplish a working model of medium sized without having to spend money.
+This was the only way I can accomplish a working model of medium sized model without having to spend money.
 This is ideal when thinking about success rate.

 <https://colab.research.google.com/drive/1qRIMC8DTDykc_BXSnSDvtZrLM5kxG-zn?usp=sharing>